Supporting good causes

 We recognise that modern young people seek to make a positive difference in society.
 Eastbourne College encourages pupils to reflect on their good fortune and consider, as an integral part of their wider education, the needs of those less fortunate or in need of help.

-There are many opportunities for pupils to give generously, including events organised by the Charity Society, houses and individual pupils supporting their own charities and the Chapel Charity, reflecting a wide and ever-changing range of personal connections and experiences.
+There are many opportunities for pupils to be caring and generous, including events organised by the Charity Society, houses and individual pupils supporting their own charities and the Chapel Charity, reflecting a wide and ever-changing range of personal connections and experiences.

 The Chapel Charity

 The Chapel Charity was introduced by a former chaplain where a pupil or group of pupils volunteer to lead the fundraising for a charity of their choice, organising a series of events each term.

 During the school year, key charitable events take place with the help and support of the Charity Society.
 This is formed of house charity representatives and some volunteer members of the sixth form.
 They meet fortnightly with the College charity co-ordinator to plan and run charity events.
-They also liaise between the charity co-ordinator and their houses to encourage wider participation.
+They liaise with their houses to encourage wider participation.

 The most effective and passionate fundraising takes place within the houses where events ranging from cake sales, 24-hour athletic feats and, occasionally, a whole weekend of walking or running take place.
 The charities supported usually have a direct connection with the house, and these events are always supported by parents, friends and the wider community.